plivesey/PLPartyTime/README.md

 ```

 And that's it.
 There are a few more features of this library, but I'll let you read through the documentation to find those specifically.

+# Licensing

+This project uses appledoc to produce documentation.
+Thanks to them for a useful tool.
+I've included the license in bin/licenses.